Design for Momentum

 Here's what most people misunderstand about fermentation mastery: it's not about knowing every answer, it's about knowing which variables to choose intentionally.
 Fermentation choices influence your timeline, your risks, your flexibility, and your room to pivot.

-✦ When fermentation is treated as a reaction, "I'll deal with this when it happens", confidence drops. ✦ When fermentation is treated as a design choice, "I'm choosing this approach because it gives me these options", resilience increases.
+✦ When fermentation is treated as a design choice, "I'm choosing this approach because it gives me these options", resilience increases.

 Think about wild fermentation versus inoculated starts, aging timelines and vessel choices, intervention points and risk tolerance, carbonation style, batch size and scalability, seasonal or year-round production rhythms.